Help Guide

 The damage lessens over time

-Older, satisfied CCJs hurt less than recent unsatisfied ones.
-Paying the judgment, maintaining good credit behaviour, and building positive history all help reduce impact over time.
+Older and satisfied CCJs hurt less than recent unsatisfied ones.
+Paying the judgment, maintaining good credit behaviour and building positive history all help reduce impact over time.

 Satisfied vs unsatisfied

 An unsatisfied CCJ signals the debt has not been recorded as fully paid.
-A satisfied CCJ remains visible for six years but shows it has been cleared and when it was paid.
+A CCJ that has been marked as satisfied remains visible for six years but shows it has been cleared and when it was paid.

 Step-by-step: how to get a CCJ marked satisfied

-1. Contact the court that issued the CCJ with your case number.
+1. Contact the court that issued the CCJ with your case number and proof of payment

 How to remove a CCJ before six years